bluz71/nvim-linefly/README.md

 ### tabline

 The _linefly_ `tabline` option specifies whether to let this plugin manage the Neovim `tabline` in addition to the `statusline`.

-By default Neovim `tabline` management will not be undertaken.
+By default, Neovim `tabline` management will not be undertaken.

 If enabled, _linefly_ will render a simple numbered, and clickable, window-space layout in the `tabline`; note, no buffers will be displayed in the `tabline`